wpsharks/s2member-kb/questions/2015/218-how-do-you-create-a-subscription-that-ends-on-a-fixed-date.md

 ---
-title: How do you create a subscription that ends on a fixed date?
+title: How do you create a subscription that ends on a fixed date? i.e., same day for everyone.
 categories: questions
 tags: eot-time, mu-plugins-hacks, tricks, paypal, pro-forms
 author: patdumond